InfraLore/make_for_devops/chapters/12-make_in_the_ci_cd_ecosystem.md

 The pattern is: clone the GitOps repo (or pull updates), generate new manifests, commit, and push.
 ArgoCD or Flux detects the change and applies it.

-## Complete Pipeline Integration example is in the online companion site

-See the online companion for a complete example of how all these patterns come together.

 ## Key Takeaways

 This chapter covered practical CI/CD integration patterns: